 Including a few winter nature crafts in your homeschool always amps up the fun factor!
 It’s a great way to get some time outdoors and chase away the ill tempers and you can never go wrong with a bit of fresh air!
 It’s good for the mind, body, and soul.

-Studies have shown that time spent out in nature or immersed in a handcraft/hobby has infinant mental and physical health benefits.
-I often find that if we have been cooped up in the house for too long tempers flair and the atmosphere in the home rapidly decends into virtual anrchy.
+Studies have shown that time spent out in nature or immersed in a handcraft/hobby has infinite mental and physical health benefits.
+I often find that if we have been cooped up in the house for too long tempers flair and the atmosphere in the home rapidly descends into virtual anarchy.

-Nature study has always been a key ingrediant in our homeschool and my girls love crafting.
-Crafting according to the seasons and our learning means we get to have fun and get some hands-on-learning at the same time.
+Nature study has always been a key ingredient in our homeschool and my girls love crafting.
+Crafting according to the seasons and our learning means we get to have fun and get some hands-on learning at the same time.

 8 Winter Nature Crafts For Your Homeschool

 - Make Ice Art – gather materials on your nature walk, arrange them in a shallow dish, pop in a piece of twine for hanging then fill with water and put in your deep freeze. hang outside and note the outdoor temperature and how long it takes for your ice art to melt.

 - Make Bird Seed Feeder Ornaments – You can make some fun shapes or make a pinecone bird feeder from cones gathered on a walk.